SDS-Architect/Synthetic_Data_System/README.md

 Synthetic data is very similar to the original real data in that it has the same categories and data types, but contains completely made up people/objects in the data.
 High quality synthetic data has the additional need to be statistically similar to the real data as well.

 ### What does it do?
 The current system is designed to handle large amounts of data with minimal input from you so that you can synthesise complex data quickly!
-It's designed around a mixture of traditional probability sampling, machine learning and differential privacy methods.
+It's designed around a mixture of traditional probability sampling, machine learning and noise injection safety methods.

   - Uses GPUs for massive speed boost for Decision Tree fitting
   - Automatically handles missing data